 Early years practitioners look after and educate children from six weeks to five years of age.
 Occasionally they look after children between five and eight years old.

-They may also be known as nursery workers, early years workers or practitioners or child development officers.

-AMENDED WORDING:

-Early years practitioners look after and educate children from six weeks to five years of age.
-Occasionally they look after children between five and eight years old.

-They may also be known as nursery workers, early years workers or practitioners or child development officers.
+They may also be known as nursery workers, early years workers or child development officers.